 Encoder and sensor chips are used, for example, to detect rotary movements on machines and convert them into electronic signals for digital processing.
 These chips are customised for production machinery and processes and are becoming increasingly powerful and complex.
 The design and verification of the chips is reaching its limits with conventional electronic design automation (EDA) methods and is largely shaped by the experiential knowledge of design engineers.

-This is why the KI-EDA project, which is being led by iC-Haus GmbH, is working on AI-supported methods of design automation and on a modular system for chip design.
+This is why the KI-EDA project, which is being led by iC-Haus GmbH, has worked on AI-supported methods of design automation and on a modular system for chip design and test.
 Individual functions should be able to be selected, combined and simulated quickly and cost-effectively in the form of function blocks with short design times and a low error rate, and transferred into an encoder or sensor chip customised for the planned application.
-Furthermore, this makes it possible to implement new functionalities such as AI-based predictive maintenance solutions flexibly and quickly.
+On this basis it will be possible to implement new functionalities such as AI-based predictive maintenance solutions flexibly and quickly.
 Errors in the design and thus time-consuming redesigns are to be reduced in this way.
-The aim is to reduce the development time of customised chips by up to two thirds.

-To this end, the partners iC-Haus and CENTITECH will research and implement intelligent functions and energy-autonomous solutions for the new microelectronic systems and characterise them in application-oriented demonstrators.
-This is intended to ensure the properties required for widespread and comprehensive use in I4.0 production environments.
-In addition, the partners will ensure that the systems can be manufactured in high quantities.
+To this end, the partners iC-Haus and CENTITECH have researched and implemented intelligent functions and energy-autonomous solutions for the new microelectronic systems and characterised them in application-oriented demonstrators.
+This was intended to ensure the properties required for widespread and comprehensive use in I4.0 production environments.
+In addition, the partners ensure that the systems can be manufactured in high quantities.

-IMMS transfers ML algorithms and smart models into modular system for fast and safe chip design
+IMMS researched on ML algorithms and smart models for a modular system for fast and safe chip design

-IMMS will research machine learning (ML) algorithms for their applicability in chip design (EDA) and transfer them into a novel designer assistance system to make design processes more efficient and faster.
-The new ML methods to be researched will primarily serve a fast design validation and thus increase design security.
+IMMS researched machine learning (ML) algorithms for their applicability in chip design (EDA) as a basis for transfer into a novel designer assistance system to make design processes more efficient and faster.
+The new ML methods researched will primarily serve a fast design validation and thus increase design security.
 They are aimed in particular at model-based debugging and should reduce the complexity of working with IP libraries, i.e. with collections of existing circuit components or electronic blocks.
 New chips can thus be assembled in a modular system.
-In addition, IMMS will research and implement „smart models“.
-For the first time, new algorithms will enable models to computationally check their own range of validity and thus exclude false-positive verification results.
+In addition, IMMS researched and implemented „smart models“.
+For the first time, new algorithms enabled models to computationally check their own range of validity and thus exclude false-positive verification results.

 Acronym / Name:KI-EDA / Modular system with artificial intelligence for the accelerated development of special chips for Industry 4.0